gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

 `.files`-declared mod is skip-optimised unconditionally and a deleted mod can never come back, however the UI labels the action.

+### The twin-instance oracle, and why CurseForge needs one

+Every other assertion in this suite has an oracle external to the app: the Modrinth tests fetch the version's own `.mrpack` index live and compare bytes against it.
+That does not port to CurseForge, for two independent reasons.

+First, `packinfo.json` cannot substitute. `packinfo::scan_dir` hashes the **staging** copy of each file, *before* the rename into its final location, so comparing on-disk bytes against packinfo is self-referential — it can catch a change made after the install (a user edit), never a bug that staged the wrong bytes in the first place.
+Second, CurseForge file downloads require an `x-api-key` (see the 2026-07-19 CDN incident) that this suite does not hold in standalone mode, so there is no index to fetch.

+`modpackCurseforgeVersion.spec.ts` solves it with a **twin instance**: install the target file fresh, snapshot it, delete it, then build a second instance at the older file and version-change it onto the same target.
+The twin was produced by the *install* path, so it is genuinely external to the *version-change* path under test, and it needs no API key.
+What that buys is the property that matters most about the whole feature and that nothing here proved before — **a version change lands you where a fresh install of the target would have** — confirmed byte-for-byte across 60-odd paths.

+The twin is built and torn down *before* the subject exists, which is not fussiness. `next_folder` (`managers/instance/mod.rs:1563`) de-duplicates an instance's **shortpath**, but nothing de-duplicates its **display name**, so two installs of one modpack produce two rows with an identical `name`.
+That breaks `newestTileName` (it diffs tile names and would see no new one), `byInstanceName` (two tiles under strict mode), and `readInstanceByName` (which throws outright on a duplicate, deliberately).

+### Why the interrupted-apply case is reconstructed, not raced

+`modpackInterruptedStaging.spec.ts` crashes the core for real in its first test — `SIGKILL` mid-download, no cleanup — because that window is seconds wide for a 28 MiB pack.
+It does **not** do the same for the apply phase, which is one md5 pass plus a handful of renames.
+Racing that would be flaky, and `retries: 0` turns flaky into a red build; there is also no log signal to time against, since the core's `debug!`/`trace!` output does not reach this suite's stdout capture — only `_STATUS_:` lines do.

+So the second test reproduces the *consequence* instead, exactly and without a synthetic `.setup/`.
+Promotion is the last step: `process_modpack` writes its scan to `tmp-packinfo.json` and only renames it over `packinfo.json` at `run/modpack.rs:899`, after the apply.
+A crash during the apply therefore leaves the **old** packinfo describing files that are already the **new** version on disk — which is what you get by completing a version change and then restoring the packinfo you saved beforehand.

+That test runs on **CurseForge** while its sibling runs on Modrinth, and the split is load-bearing rather than incidental.
+It needs at least one file whose bytes genuinely differ between the two versions, since that is the only kind that can sit in the stale record under one hash and on disk under another.
+`remarkably` has none — its delta is pure add/remove — so against that pack the misclassification set would come back empty and the assertion would be vacuous.
+`boosted-fps` `4595849` → `4713831` has six measured such paths.

 ### Why `modpackSaveGuard` seeds state

 `SkipReplaceReason::InSaveFolder` only fires for a path that is **already in